 Q. What is a bench planer used for?

-Q. How do you use a benchtop planer?
+Q. How is a benchtop planer used?

 Q. What is the difference between a jointer and a planer?